andrew103/gchat_bots/README.md

+Finished bots:
+* NewsBot - get latest news about a topic

 Bots being worked on:
-* NewsBot - get latest news about a topic
+* GamerStats - get a player's statistics for certain games

 Bots to be worked on:
-* GamerStats - get a player's statistics for certain games
+*

 Ideas for bots:
+*